linnarsson-lab/ROBOFISH/Instalation.md

 - Call the find_address function: `FISH2_functions.find_address(identifier=None)`.
 - If you know the identifier of the machine give it to the function as string: `FISH2_functions.find_address(identifier='XYZ123')`.
 - Follow the instruction of the `find_address()` function.
 - Once you have the identifier and USB port, fill it in in the FISH_System_datafile.
-Either fill in the unique machine identifire in the Machine_identification table, or fill in the USB port in the Fixed_USB_port table.
+Either fill in the unique machine identifer in the Machine_identification table, or fill in the USB port in the Fixed_USB_port table.
 Preferentially use the Machine_identification method.
 Different strategies can be used for different machines.
 Make sure there is a space between name and the value in the FISH_System_datafile, like: MXValve1: XYZ123.
 - In the Ports table add the port numbers the buffers are connected to.
 The port numbers are written on the multi valve front.
-The left valve (for recervoir/buffers/waste/hybridization chamer) is numbered 1 through 10.
-The right valve (for hybridization mixes) is labeled 11 through 20 in the program.
+The valve connected to the reservoir and syringepump is called `MXValve1` and its ports are numbered 1 through 10.
+The other valve which has its central port connected to `MXValve1` is called MXValve2 and its ports are numbered 11 through 20 in the program.
 - In the Machines table, put a 1 for each machine that is connected.
 - Save and close the Notepad.
 In the user program hit enter to save the data and close the prime port popup.

 ### Yoctopuce Thermistor
 If you are using the FCS2 flow cell you need to connect the Yoctopuce Thermistor temperature sensor to measure the room temperature and chamber temperature.
 To set it up follow these steps:
-- Connect one of the supplied Thermistor to port 1.
+- Connect one of the supplied Thermistors to port 1.
-- Connect the FCS2 thermistor to the Yoctopuce Thermistor.
-Use the middle two pins on the FCS2
+- Connect the FCS2 thermistor to the Yoctopuce Thermistor with a electrical wire and two pins.
+Use the middle two slots on the FCS2.
 - Connect the Yoctopuce Thermistor with a USB to USB micro cable to the computer.
 The lights should turn on now.
-- From the Yoctopuce website download the Python [libraries](https://www.yoctopuce.com/EN/libraries.php)
+- From the Yoctopuce website download the Python [libraries](https://www.yoctopuce.com/EN/libraries.php).
 - Coppy the following files to the ROBOFISH folder"
   - f1
   - f2